lfeutre/lcfg/README.md

-If you define a ``relx`` section of your config file (see [lfe.config.relx.sample](lfe.config.relx.sample) for example usage), lcfg can generate a ``relx.config`` file for you to use when building a release.
+If you define a ``relx`` section of your config file (see [lfe.config.relx.sample](lfe.config.relx.sample) for example usage), lcfg can generate a ``relx.config`` file for use when building a release.

 ### Functions in config files [&#x219F;](#table-of-contents)